- Hit List

 - 2013: Internal emails from environmental enforcement officers express concern that the regulation of cancer-causing toxins cannot be enforced without the “smokestack” team’s expertise.

 Environment Canada is the department of the government of Canada responsible for programs and policies related to environmental protection, natural heritage conservation, and the provision of weather and meteorological services.
 It employs 6,800 people, including scientists in fields such as biology, climatology, engineering, chemistry, meteorology and environmental science.

 Implications and Consequences

-- Transparency: Civil servants are paid by the public to provide information and services that benefit the public.
-A loss of information about key issues reduces transparency in government decision-making.
+- Transparency & Accountability: Civil servants, including scientists, are paid by the public to provide information and services that benefit the public and inform sound policy.
+The loss of access to information about the findings of publicly funded research reduces transparency and accountability in government decision-making.

 Photo: One Blue Marble